WeMakeMachines/loomse/README.md

 You can define separate scripts for mobile and desktop.

 ## Running the application

-The function `loomSE.initialise()` must be called to start the Loom application.
-By default this sites inside `index.html`.
+Import the script into your html file, and initialise the `LoomSE` class with the `new` keyword, providing an object reference as the argument.
+The LoomSE application will be contained at the object reference.
+For example:
+`var loomSE = new LoomSE(document.querySelector('#loomSE'));`.

 ## Writing your own modules
 Loom provides a framework for you to write your own modules.

-Modules can be written in `app-src/user/userModules.js`.
+Modules can be written in `app-src/userDefined/userModules.js`.

 Each module must have a publicly accessible interface.
 These are each called respectively during media playback at the in and out times set by the script.